taylorhakes/promise-polyfill/README.md

 Promise [![Build Status](https://travis-ci.org/taylorhakes/promise-polyfill.png?branch=master)](https://travis-ci.org/taylorhakes/promise-polyfill)
 =============

-Lightweight promise polyfill for the browser and node.
-A+ Compliant.
+Lightweight ES6 Promise polyfill for the browser and node.
+Adheres closely to the spec.
 It is a perfect polyfill IE, Firefox or any other browser that does not support native promises.

 This implementation is based on [then/promise](https://github.com/then/promise).
 It has been changed to use the prototype for performance and memory reasons.